The dough

 I need 4 1/5 of flour for every 2/5 cups of sugar.
 How much sugar do I need for 8 cups of flour? - Cake ingredients

 Does the yeast cake contain milk, yeast, sugar, and flour in a ratio of 20:4:1:15.
-What percentage of flour is in yeast? - Recipe 2
+What percentage of flour is in yeast? - Coolant

-The driver filled the car coolant with a mixture of 3.9 liters and 2.6 liters of water antifreeze coolant.
-At what rate are these two components mixed?
+The driver filled the car's coolant system with a mixture of 3.9 liters of water and 2.6 liters of antifreeze.
+In what ratio are these two components mixed? - Yeast Cake Ingredients Sugar